OGGM/oggm.github.io/_posts/2023-02-17-7th-workshop-announcement.md

 at the first 1.5 days of the workshop, so new users of OGGM can get up to speed and have a better understanding of what is coming next.
 For the rest of the week, (tentatively) we plan to have presentations mostly in the mornings and group discussions and hand-on sessions in the afternoons.

->>**Note for participants, GLAMBIE Workshop 28.08.2023 – 30.08.2023**:
+### Note for participants of GLAMBIE Workshop (28.08.2023 – 30.08.2023)

->> The second Glacier Mass Balance Intercomparison Exercise (<a href="https://glambie.org/">GLAMBIE</a>) workshop will take place also in Edinburgh during the first half of the week.
+The second Glacier Mass Balance Intercomparison Exercise (<a href="https://glambie.org/">GLAMBIE</a>) workshop will take place also in Edinburgh during the first half of the week.
 This is a rare opportunity to connect the modelling and remote sensing communities!
-We will organize a joint session and social event either on Tuesday or Wednesday.
+We will likely organize a joint session and social event either on Tuesday or Wednesday.
 GLAMBIE participants are welcome to register to the OGGM workshop if they are interested (we will do our best to accommodate all wishes, depending on room availability, for more information on accomodation see below).

 ### Who can participate ?

 Anyone working on glaciological modeling using OGGM, but also any other global glacier modeler keen on learning more about OGGM!
 In particular, we would like to encourage model users (current and future) as well as model developers to join